tlarrieu/dotfiles/README.md

 **Anyway, I will link all of theme soon enough so at least, they can get credit for their respective work!**

+###About branches
+This project currently holds two branches : master and archlinux.
+Basically, master is just an outdated version of archlinux.
+Or should I say, a version for linux distros that are not up to date package-version-wise.
+(In the newer version of some apps, syntax changes have happened in configuration files, so I had to adapt some files).
+Since I work almost exclusively on Arch, master might not be perfectly on par with archlinux.

 Goals
 -----